netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokilokistack">lokiStack</a></b></td>
         <td>object</td>
         <td>
           Loki configuration for LOKISTACK mode.
-This is useful for an easy loki-operator config.
-It will be ignored for other modes.<br/>
+This is usefull for an easy loki-operator config.
+It will be ignored for other mods<br/>
         </td>
         <td>false</td>
       </tr><tr>